This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both

 Natural family planning, also known as the Fertility Awareness Method, involves monitoring your menstrual cycle to identify when you are most fertile.
 People who use this method will check for signs of ovulation, such as temperature and cervical mucus, and will avoid sex or use withdrawal or barrier methods (such as condoms) during this time.
 Apps like Natural Cycles can be used to log your cycle and identify your fertile days more accurately.

 As natural family planning involves no changes to your hormones and doesn’t require any other internal or external influences on your body, it is not associated with weight changes.

 What are you saying?

-For The Lowdown users using the Natural Cycles app, 81% reported no change in weight, with 8% saying that they had gained weight at 4% reporting that they had lost weight.
+For The Lowdown, 81% of those using the Natural Cycles app reported no change in weight, with 8% saying that they had gained weight and 4% reporting that they had lost weight.

 How can natural contraception impact my weight?